elugens/hello-javascript/docs/browser-related-questions/forms-controls/forms-properties-methods.md

 ---

-### How can you use JS to get the value of a textarea inside an input?
+### How can you use JavaScript to access or extract the value of a textarea inside an input?

 <details>
   <summary><strong>View Answer:</strong></summary>